EU, OECD press Spain to focus on reforms, growth

 The Commission also asked Rajoy to complete long-overdue public pensions reform by the end of the year in order to make the system sustainable and link the retirement age to gains in life expectancy.

-It also wants the Spanish government to finalise the evaluation of last year's flagship labour reform by July and present amendments, if necessary, by September 2013.
+It also wants the Spanish government to finalize the evaluation of last year's flagship labour reform by July and present amendments, if necessary, by September 2013.

 Among other measures, the government must overhaul the electricity sector this year to address the gap between the cost of generating energy and the government-regulated cost to consumers, an imbalance that has created a 28 billion euros deficit.